Ficelloo/Roblox-RejectCharacterDeletions/README.md

+# this method has been patched since roblox made respawning server sided
 # Roblox-RejectCharacterDeletions
 Hey! this is all of my work during march-april making this "bypass" more like a work around ngl